JarodeRatsimb/case-converter/README.md

 - Proper case
 - Sentence case

-It has the additional functionally of saving the converted text into a .txt file.
+It has the additional functionality of saving the converted text into a .txt file.

 ## Tech Stack